Month: May 2023

 Is The Pink Label The Hot Ticket for Jethro Tull’s Brilliant Stand Up Album?

-Jethro Tull Albums Available Now
+Hot Stamper Pressings of the Music of Jethro Tull Available Now

 Well, it certainly can be, but sometimes it isn’t, and failing to appreciate that possibility is a classic case of misunderstanding a crucially important fact or two about records.
 Audiophile analog devotees would do well to keep these facts in mind, especially considering the prices original British pressings are fetching these days.

 Simply put: Since no two records sound alike, it follow that the right label doesn’t guarantee the right sound.
-A shootout years ago illustrated both of these truths.

-We had a number of Pink Island British pressings to play — if you hit enough record stores often enough, in this town anyway, even the rarest pressings are bound to show up in clean condition from time to time — along with Sunrays (aka Pink Rims), Brits, early Two Tone domestics and plain Brown Label Reprise reissues.
+We had a number of Pink Island British pressings to play — if you hit enough record stores often enough, in this town anyway, even the rarest pressings are bound to show up in clean condition from time to time — along with Sunrays (aka Pink Rims), later Brits, early Two Tone domestics and plain Brown Label Reprise reissues.
 All of them can sound good.
 (We do not waste time with German and Japanese pressings, or any of the later Chrysalis label LPs.
 Never heard an especially good one.)

-What surprised the hell out of us was how bad one of the Pink Label sides sounded.
-It was shockingly thin and hard, practically unlistenable.
 Keep in mind that during our shootouts the listener has no idea which pressing is being played, so imagine hearing such poor reproduction on vinyl and then finding out that such bad sound was coming from a copy that should have been competitive with the best, on the legendary Pink Island label no less.
 (Of course the other Pinks were all over the map, their sides ranging from good to great.)

 Hearing one sound this bad was completely unexpected, but hearing the unexpected is what we do for a living, so I suppose it shouldn’t have been.
 Having dubious looking reissues and the “wrong” pressings beat the originals and the so-called “right” pressings from the “right” countries is all in a day’s work here at Better Records.

 The audiophiles who collect records by label are asking for trouble with Stand Up.
-Assuming you want the best sound, that is.

 More of the music of Ottorino Respighi (1879-1936)

 Back in 2006 we liked Red Seal pressings of Living Stereo recordings a lot more than we do now, so take this commentary with a huge grain of salt.
-Only the advent of top quality cleaning equipment and much improved playback made it possible for us to hear the earlier pressings in all their glory.

 A lot of records that I used to like because they were cleaner and brighter — later Red Seal Living Stereos, some OJC jazz, some reissues of rock — sounded much better when my system was darker and less revealing.